 “Bridgton was the first time in my life when I achieved things I didn’t think I could achieve.”

-Dan Egan, world-famous Extreme Skier and Emmy-nominated Producer/Director, Bridgton Alumni 1982-83
+Dan Egan, world-famous Extreme Skier and Emmy-nominated Producer/Director, Bridgton Alumnus 1982-83

 How was Bridgton Academy The Year That Made The Difference in your life?